agda/agda/doc/user-manual/language/record-types.lagda.rst

    Pair.fst p34 = 3
    Pair.snd p34 = 4

-suffix (in which case they are written prefixed with a dot)
+or postfix (in which case they are written prefixed with a dot)

 ::